Homard à l'Armoricaine

 Lobster sautéed in butter and olive oil, flambéed with cognac, finished in a tomato-tarragon-white wine sauce mounted with lobster tomalley.

-First documented in 1854 in Paris by chef Pierre Fraisse — debate over whether the original name was Armoricaine (after Armorica, the Latin name for Brittany) or Américaine (the chef had worked in the United States).
+Generally credited to chef Pierre Fraisse, who returned from Chicago to Paris in 1854 and opened his restaurant Chez Peter's; the dish is dated to around 1860 — debate over whether the original name was Armoricaine (after Armorica, the Latin name for Brittany) or Américaine (the chef had worked in Chicago in the United States).
 Both spellings appear in 19th-century menus and the controversy has never resolved.
 The dish is anomalous in Breton cooking — it uses olive oil and tomato, both rare in classic Breton cuisine — but Brittany claims it because Atlantic lobster (homard breton) is the canonical species.
 Auguste Escoffier formalized the recipe in his 1903 Guide Culinaire.

 Lobster pieces piled vivid red, half-buried in a glossy ochre sauce flecked with green tarragon.
 The flesh is sweet, firm, just-cooked — pulled from the shell with a fork it tears in long fibres.
 The sauce has three layers: tomato-acid up front, butter-cognac in the middle, and a deep iodine-funk from the tomalley at the back.
 Eat with bread; the sauce is the dish.
 Tomalley-free version tastes thinner — it's what carries the bottom note.